the firm with a fresh perspective

 - While an inheritance is, on its own, a piece of separate property, this example shows the money being commingled with marital assets.
 In cases like these, a Texas court will generally see the inheritance as having become marital property.
 The legal rationale is that the inheriting spouse, by putting the money into commonly-owned assets, essentially made a gift of their inheritance to the marriage.

 There can be as many hypothetical examples as there are couples.
-Even once property is classified as marital or separate, the work of a Round Rock divorce lawyer is just starting.
+Even once property is classified as marital or separate, the work of a divorce lawyer located in Round Rock is just starting.
 Assets that are jointly owned need to be negotiated over.
 Each spouse will want different things.
-An attorney that is always bringing a fresh eye to every case, can be in a good position to fight for their client’s best interests.
+A family law attorney that is always bringing a fresh eye to every divorce case, can be in a good position to fight for their client’s best interests.

 Our Texas Divorce Lawyers Can Help

 Pennington Law PLLC takes pride in bringing that fresh perspective to each client who comes through our doors.
-We combine a studious approach to current case law with a good personal knowledge of how the family court judges in our area generally handle things and top that off with a fighting spirit that will vigorously advocate for our clients.
+Our divorce attorneys combine a studious approach to current case law with a good personal knowledge of how the family court judges in our Round Rock area generally handle things and top that off with a fighting spirit that will vigorously advocate for our clients.

 The state of Texas uses the principle of community property as the legal basis for dividing up property between spouses in a divorce.
 This means that a family law judge will, in a general sense, be looking to divide up the assets on a 50/50 basis.